-Withal, when many an hour had now gone by, Together did the awesome sisters cry, "O man!
-O man! hear that which thou would'st know.
+Withal, when many an hour had now gone by,

+Together did the awesome sisters cry,

+"O man!
+O man! hear that which thou would'st know,

+And with thy knowledge let the dread curse go,

+We, least of all, have 'scaped, of those who dwell

+Upon this wretched fire-concealing shell.

+Slave of the cruel gods! go, get ye hence,

+And storing deeds for fruitless penitence,

+Go east, as though in Scythia was your home,

+But when unto the wind-beat seas ye come

+Stop short, and turn round to the south again

+Until ye reach the western land of Spain;

+There take your way unto the narrow seas

+That wash the pillars of great Hercules,

-And with thy knowledge let the dread curse go, Which us hath cursed most of all those who dwell Upon this wretched fire-concealing shell.
-Slave of the cruel gods! go, get ye hence, And storing deeds for fruitless penitence, Go east, as though in Scythia were thine home, But when unto the wind-beat seas ye come Stop short, and turn round to the south again Until ye reach the western land of Spain: Then o'er the straits ye soon shall come to be Betwixt the ocean and the inner sea, Thenceforth go westward even as thou mayst Until ye find a dark land long laid waste, Where green cliffs rise from out an inky sea, But no green leaf may grow on bush or tree.
+And thenceforth go thou westward as thou mayst

+Until ye find a dark land long laid waste, Where green cliffs rise from out an inky sea, But no green leaf may grow on bush or tree.
 No sun makes day there, no moon lighteth night, The long years there must pass in grey twilight; There dwell our sisters, walking dismally, Between the dull-brown caverns and the sea.

-"Tool in the hand of god! do there thy might!
-Nor fall like us, nor strive for peace and right; But give our own unto us and be gone, And leave us to our misery all alone."
+"Tool in the hands of gods! do there thy might!
+Nor fall like us, nor strive for peace and right; But give our own unto us and be gone, And leave us to our misery alone."

-Then straight he put the eye into the hand Of her that spoke, and turned from that white land,

-Leaving them singing their grim song again.
-But flying forth he came at last to Spain, And so unto the southern end of it.
-And then with restless wings due west did flit For many a day across the sea he flew, That lay beneath him clear enough and blue, Until at last rose such a thick grey mist, That of what lay beneath him nought he wist; But still through this he flew a night and day Hearkening the washing of the watery way, Unseen: but when, at ending of the night, The mist was gone and grey sea came in sight, He thought that he had reached another world; This way and that the leaden seas were hurled, Moved by no wind, but by some unseen power; Twilight it was and still his feet dropped lower, As through the thickening, dim hot air he passed, Until he feared to reach the sea at last.
+Then straight he put the eye into the hand Of her that spoke, and turned from that white land, Leaving them singing their grim song again.
+But flying forth he came at last to Spain, And so unto the southern end of it, And then with restless wings due west did flit.
+For many a day across the sea he flew, That lay beneath him clear enough and blue, Until at last rose such a thick grey mist, That of what lay beneath him nought he wist; But still through this he flew a night and day Hearkening the washing of the watery way, Unseen: but when, at ending of the night, The mist was gone and grey sea came in sight, He thought that he had reached another world; This way and that the leaden seas were hurled,

+Moved by no wind, but by some unseen power; Twilight it was and still his feet dropped lower, As through the thickening, dim hot air he passed, Until he feared to reach the sea at last.
-But even as his feet dragged in the sea,

-He, praying to the goddess fervently,

-Felt her good help, for soon he rose again

-Three fathoms up, and flew with lessened pain;

-And looking through the dimness could behold

-The wretched land whereof the sisters told,

-And soon could see how down the green cliffs fell

-A yellow stream, that from some inland well

-Arose, and through the land ran sluggishly,

-Until it poured with dull plash in the sea

-Like molten lead; and nigher as he came

-He saw great birds, whose kind he could not name,

-That whirling noiselessly about did seem

-To seek a prey within that leaden stream; And drawing nigher yet, at last he saw That many of them held, with beak or claw, Great snakes they tore still flying through the air.
+But even as his feet dragged in the sea, He, praying to the goddess fervently, Felt her good help, for soon he rose again Three fathoms up, and flew with lessened pain; And looking through the dimness could behold The wretched land whereof the sisters told.
+And soon could see how down the green cliffs fell A yellow stream, that from some inland well Arose, and through the land ran sluggishly, Until it poured with dull plash in the sea Like molten lead; and nigher as he came He saw great birds, whose kind he could not name, That whirling noiselessly about did seem To seek a prey within that leaden stream; And drawing nigher yet, at last he saw That many of them held, with beak or claw, Great snakes they tore still flying through the air.
 Then making for the cliff and lighting there He saw, indeed, that tawny stream and dull Of intertwining writhen snakes was full, So, with a shudder, thence he turned away, And through the untrodden land he took his way.